 When you have finally found a promising thinking task, write it down:

-- the subject: about what we are going to think
+- the subject: on what we are going to think

-- the goal of objective: what should be reached after the thinking session: a solution, an idea, an approach, a decision, etc
+- the goal or objective: what should be reached after the thinking session: a solution, an idea, an approach, a decision, etc to what?

 - selection criteria for assessing ideas